jarvisar/dj-app/README.md

 * Add backup code for queue creators to use if sessionID doesn't work (generate extra four digit code for every queue; optional for users)
 * Add private queue feature; need another four digit code to join?
 * Split up code into components instead of using app component for everything
-* Add query parameters to URL to allow users to join queues by visiting a link (i.e. localhost:4200/?code=<Queue Code>/ )
+* Add query parameters to URL to allow users to join queues by visiting a link (i.e. localhost:4200/?code=1111/ to automatically join queue 1111.)
 * Work on mobile app

 Planning: